FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

  ![image](https://user-images.githubusercontent.com/48807736/146750948-b9414ff9-2d36-4f9c-9dab-308523bfce62.png)

 To deploy the docker containers using docker-compose on the remote server, I make use of the [docker-compose remote deployment GitHub Action](https://github.com/alex-ac/github-action-ssh-docker-compose).
-To do this securely, I ensure that the used SSH-key is in my environment secrets and that I use a user on the Linux server for deployment with docker.
-Aptly named, docker-deploy.
+To do this securely, I ensure that the used SSH-key is in my environment secrets and that I use a user on the Linux server for deployment with docker; Aptly named, docker-deploy.
 Under the hood of this GitHub Action, it creates a temporary workspace where the repository is cloned.
 This latest version of the repository is used to build the docker images with the `docker-compose build` command.
 Then, it executes the `docker-compose up` command deploying the latest Sensor-API and dashboardspa images as containers on the server.

 ```yml
 - uses: alex-ac/github-action-ssh-docker-compose@master